Cloudy with a High Near 25

 Tuesday

-Partly sunny, with a high near 33.
-West wind around 10 mph.
+Partly sunny, with a high near 35.
+West wind 7 to 10 mph.

 Tuesday Night